openharmony/third_party_llvm-project/llvm/docs/ProgrammersManual.rst

 malloc traffic.

-Note that, unlike :ref:`std::set <dss_set>`, the iterators of ``SmallPtrSet`` are invalidated whenever an insertion occurs.
+Note that, unlike :ref:`std::set <dss_set>`, the iterators of ``SmallPtrSet`` are invalidated whenever an insertion or erasure occurs.
+The ``remove_if`` method can be used to remove elements while iterating over the set.

 Also, the values visited by the iterators are not visited in sorted order.

 .. _dss_stringset: